Automattic/jetpack/readme.txt

 * Admin Page: avoid PHP notices when looking at non-Jetpack admin pages.
 * Carousel: fix display issue when viewing images with long captions.
 * Carousel: avoid errors when fetching comments in the Carousel modal.
-* CSS: fix the behaviour of the CSS concatenation filter.
+* CSS: fix the behavior of the CSS concatenation filter.
 * Multisite: fix the display of the main connection banner.
 * Protect: ensure the Math fallback is displayed when necessary.
 * Publicize: avoid Fatal Errors on sites using Development Mode.